University Museum: Medieval Trondheim

 Aside from reproductions, the exhibition shows archaeological findings such as the original Kuli stone (Kulisteinen in Norwegian), a part of UNESCO's Memory of the World-program.
 The runic carvings reveal, “twelve winters Christendom had been in Norway”.
 This is one of the first testimonies of the introduction of Christianity to the country.
 Moreover, as it is the first mention of the term "Nóregi" (Norway in old Norse) ever used, and thus it is considered the nation’s affidavit.

-- Individuals providing assistance to disabled people: Free
+- Individuals providing assistance to those with disabilities - Free